An easy canning recipe for tasty homemade garlic dill pickles, a summertime favorite to enjoy year round.

 - 4 tablespoons kosher salt

 - 3 teaspoons black peppercorns

 - 1 ½ teaspoon red chili flakes

 - Wash and sterilize 6 pint jars, lids and screw caps.

 - Rinse and gently scrub cucumbers.
 Trim off each end and slice into spears.

 - In a nonreactive pot, combine apple cider vinegar, filtered water and kosher salt.
 Bring to a boil, then simmer and stir until salt is dissolved.
 Keep hot, but not boiling.

 - Fill a large pot with water and bring to a boil.
 Make sure you have enough water to cover the jars by an inch or two for processing.

-- Process in the hot boiling water bath for 10 minutes.
+- Process in the hot boiling water bath for 10 minutes (start timing when water returns to boiling).
 Carefully remove with jar removing tongs to a clean towel and let stand for 24 hours.
 You will hear popping sounds as the jars seal, usually they are all sealed within an hour.